The Save Rate at Houston's animal control i.e. BARC, was only 81% in 2017.

 BARC killed or lost 5,596 animals in 2017.
 That is 15 pets KILLED BY BARC every single day in 2017.

-* in Sept 2009, the international, No Kill expert, Nathan Winograd, assessed BARC and wrote a 200
+In September 2009, the international, No Kill expert, Nathan Winograd, assessed BARC and wrote a 200

-There is a No Kill model of sheltering which is working across the country to save all healthy and treatable
+The No Kill model of sheltering is working across the country to save all healthy and treatable

 pets.
 BARC could do it too, but Houston's mayor must require that BARC leadership comprehensively implement the same programs that are working across the country..... or hire someone

 Saving some and killing the rest is not good enough.